-Due process hearings are available to parents of private school students only on the issue of Child Find and evaluation.
-Parents may challenge decisions regarding the provision of services by filing a state complaint with the SDE.
+Due process hearings are available to parents of private school students only on the issue of Child Find child find and evaluation.
+Parents may challenge decisions regarding the provision of services by filing a state complaint with the SDE Idaho Department of Education.

 (See Chapter 13 for more information on dispute resolution options.)